bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 - **Day 90**: Too difficult, SQL/Databases are too complicated, and so is Java.
 Too complicated.
 - **Day 120**: JVM idea is interesting though..

-2001 me, your idiocy could have never imagined this stuff ruling the world one day.

 ### 2002 Me:

 The third trimester.

 - **Summer**:
-    + Citigroup summer internship.
+  - Citigroup summer internship.
-    + Introduced to classic ASP and corporate life.
+  - Introduced to classic ASP and corporate life.
-    + Creepy robot cart that delivered peoples' mail to their cubicles, automatically.
+  - Creepy robot cart that delivered peoples' mail to their cubicles, automatically.

 ## 2. The Kindling

-The spark of my high school flirtations with coding ignited during my early college years, when I found out what programming was really all about.
+The spark of my high school brushes up against coding ignited during my early college years, when I found out what programming was really all about.

 ### 2003 Me: